ministryofjustice/money-to-prisoners-api/PARITY.md

 After adding a new fixture (and optional meta file), just re-run `load_parity_data` (locally or in the real parity environment) — it will pick up the new file automatically via its glob, no other changes required.

+## Known data/test conflicts

+Because fixtures are added independently, by different people, for different services' tests, it's possible for one fixture to have a side effect that breaks an *existing* E2E test elsewhere, without anyone intending it.
+This section tracks currently-known conflicts of that kind so they aren't rediscovered/re-debugged from scratch each time.

+- **`03_credits.json`'s `pending` credits vs. Bank Admin's downloads-page test.** The credits in `03_credits.json` are deliberately left `"resolution": "pending"` (not `credited` or `refunded`), rebased to stay within the last several days.
+Bank Admin's "Access Pay file – refunds" download section treats old, still-`pending` credits as outstanding refund candidates and generates a downloadable file for them — but `hmpps-prisoner-monies-playwright-suite`'s `tests/bank-admin/specs/test-happy-path-downloads-page.spec.ts` asserts the opposite: that the section shows *"There are no refunds to process through Access Pay"*, i.e. it assumes there's nothing pending.
+Whichever fixture/test was authored first didn't know about the other's assumption. **Not yet resolved** — needs a decision on whether to:
+  - change the `03_credits.json` credits to `"resolution": "credited"` (if they were never meant to represent refund candidates), or
+  - update the Playwright spec to expect a refund file (if parity data is *supposed* to include unresolved credits), or
+  - split "refund-triggering" credit data into its own separate, deliberately-added fixture, per rule 4 above, so it's opt-in rather than a side effect of unrelated credit data.

+  If you add new prisoner/credit/transaction/disbursement fixtures in future, check whether any existing Playwright spec (across all four apps' test suites) makes assumptions about there being *no* data of that kind, the way this one does — that's the class of conflict to watch for.